 Conclusion: Turning the Key on Another World

 At its heart, the martian and the car key is about agency.
 No matter how alien the environment, human beings can analyze, adapt, and act.
-Watney’s journey reminds us that courage is not the absence of fear but the refusal to let fear decide.
+Practically speaking, watney’s journey reminds us that courage is not the absence of fear but the refusal to let fear decide.
 With each solved equation, each sprouted potato, and each repaired circuit, he proves that competence and creativity can thrive far from home.